indrasexxx/Vaultsyc/README.md

 This repocontains the core contracts of the SyncSwap protocol.
 For an overview of the architecture, see the [API documentation](https://syncswap.gitbook.io/api-documentation/).

 ## Build
-To build artifacts, pse make sure you have Yarn installed.
+To build artifacts, pe sure you have Yarn installed.
 ```
 $ yarn
 $ yarn build